Bourdon Effect on Pipelines

-The support load equations “R” from the table above called in the literature as an “Effective Axial Force”.
-The axial force “N” called the “True Axial Force”.
+The support load equation “R” from the table above is called in the literature an “Effective Axial Force”.
+The axial force “N” is called the “True Axial Force”.

-For the example model from the poll the “Effective Axial Force” can be interpreted as “compressive”, because it produce the loads that push the anchors apart:
+For the example model from the poll the “Effective Axial Force” can be interpreted as “compressive”, because it produces the loads that push the anchors apart: